-The New Jersey Division of Gaming Enforcement (DGE) licenses and regulates sports betting in New Jersey, including online and mobile sportsbook apps.
+The New Jersey Division of Gaming Enforcement (DGE) licenses and regulates sports betting in New Jersey, including online and mobile betting sites.

 There are nearly two dozen online sports betting apps in New Jersey.
 The DraftKings sportsbook was the first to go live in the Garden State in August 2018.
 Others that followed included the FanDuel sportsbook, Barstool Sports, Borgata, and the Caesars sportsbook.

 For secure online betting, we recommend the offshore online sportsbooks we reviewed on this page.
-These NJ sports betting apps feature the best bonuses, competitive odds, expansive deposit methods, and quick withdrawals.
+These NJ mobile sports betting sites feature the best bonuses, competitive odds, expansive deposit methods, and quick withdrawals.

-Here is a list of New Jersey sports betting apps along with their retail sportsbook partners:
+Here is a list of New Jersey mobile sports betting sites along with their retail sportsbook partners:

 All the reputed NJ sportsbooks have mobile-friendly features for both Android and iOS users.
-The top offshore operators prefer not to offer downloadable apps for customer convenience, as frequent app updates can be onerous.
+The top offshore operators prefer not to offer downloadable applications for customer convenience, as frequent software updates can be onerous.

 All top NJ sportsbooks are available for Android users.
 BetUS and BetOnline stand out as the best Android sports betting options.
 These mobile betting sites are specifically optimized for your Android phones and tablets.
 All services and betting options are readily available via your mobile web browser.

 The top NJ online sportsbooks are also well-optimized for iOS devices.
-You can place your sports bets on your iPhones or iPads without downloading an app from the App Store.
+You can place your sports bets on your iPhones or iPads without downloading any software from the Apple Store.
 Simply pull up your web browser, and the site will provide all of its features on your device.